Eugene Marion Klaaren

-Eugene Marion Klaaren (1937-October 17, 2015) was a historian and professor of religion.
-He held a BA from Hope College, an MA from Emory University, a BD from Western Theological Seminary, and a PHD from Harvard University.
+Eugene Marion Klaaren (August 9,1937 – October 17, 2015) was a historian and professor of religion.
+He held a BA from Hope College, an MA from Emory University, a BD from Western Theological Seminary, and a PhD from Harvard University.
 He then became an Emeritus Professor of Wesleyan University.
 His book Religious Origins of Modern Science: Belief in Creation in Seventeenth-Century Thought (Eerdmans, 1977) remains "an important one.
 It is written in a scholarly and fairly dense style but is also accessible to non-specialists."
+He is noted for his scholarly work on the relationship between religious belief and the development of modern science.
 His Religious Origins book is based on his PhD thesis: "Belief in creation and the rise of modern science a study in the representative natural philosophy and theology of Robert Boyle and other seventeenth century figures" (1970).
-Klaaren died in 2015.
+Klaaren died in 2015 at the age of 78, survived by his wife of 54 years, Mary.